creativewave/webpack-parts/README.md

 ## About

-`@cdoublev/wepback-parts` allows to quickly create Webpack configuration(s) using composable parts.
+`@cdoublev/wepback-parts` allows to quickly create a Webpack configuration using composable parts.

 Each part is a function that can be passed an optional configuration object. [`webpack-merge`](https://github.com/survivejs/webpack-merge) is recommended to merge parts.

-The configuration options are intentionally minimal, in order to keep a small interface and reduce noise, to only use recommended values, and to fit to `@creativewave` sacred needs.
-Feel free to fork it!
+The configuration parameters are all optional and intentionally minimal in order to keep a simple interface, and are assigned the recommended default values.

 **Example (`webpack.config.js`)**